partiql/partiql-docs/RFCs/0030-partiql-upsert-replace.md

 );

 -- The following query goes through because `Price` attribute is nullable.
+-- Same example is applicable to `REPLACE`
-UPSERT/REPLACE INTO Music
+UPSERT INTO Music
 SELECT *
 FROM RockAlbums
 WHERE RockGenre IN ('Alternative', 'SpaceRock');

 -- The following leads to a `SemanticError` because `RockAlbums` has closed schema.
+-- Same example is applicable to `REPLACE`
-UPSERT/REPLACE INTO RockAlbums
+UPSERT INTO RockAlbums
 SELECT *
 FROM Music;
 ```